geo-hy/SDD_code/README.md

 ## Deep-learning-based models (working in *Python* platform)
 ### 1. DRGN_SDD_Landsat8 (also upload to releases)
-This folder save the Deep Gated Recurrent Network (DGRN) model, which input with normalized surface reflectance and output the log-transformed SDD.
+This folder save the DGRN model, which input with normalized surface reflectance and output the log-transformed SDD.
 DGRN model running with Keras 2.6.0.
 The model architecture and parameterization are shown in the citation.

 ## Data post-processing
 ### 1. draw_temporal_trend.py